sea-shunned/hawks/README.md

 For a more detailed explanation of the parameters and how to use HAWKS, please read the [user guide](https://github.com/sea-shunned/hawks/blob/master/user_guide.md).

 ## Issues
 As this work is still in development, plain sailing is not guaranteed.
 If you encounter an issue, first ensure that `hawks` is running as intended by navigating to the tests directory, and running `python tests.py`.
-If any test fails, please add details of this alongside your original problem to an issue on the [github repo]().
+If any test fails, please add details of this alongside your original problem to an issue on the [GitHub repo](https://github.com/sea-shunned/hawks/).

 ## Feature Requests
+At present, this is primarily academic work, so future developments will be released here after they have been published.
+If you have any suggestions or simple feature requests for HAWKS as a tool to use, please raise that on the [GitHub repo](https://github.com/sea-shunned/hawks/).

+If you are interested in extending this work or collaborating in an academic nature, please email cameron(dot)shand(at)manchester(dot)ac(dot)uk.